thefinn93/signald/README.md

 When started, signald will create a unix socket at `/var/run/signald/signald.sock` (can be overridden on the command line).
 To interact with it, connect to that socket and send new line (`\n`) terminated JSON strings.
 The specific protocol is described below.

+### Manually
+This is useful for debugging mostly. consider using [signaldctl](https://gitlab.com/signald/signald-go/-/blob/main/cmd/signaldctl/README.md) for one off interactions.

+To manually type the signald protocol, install a version of netcat that supports connecting to unix sockets (`-U`).
+On Debian, the package is called `netcat-openbsd`.
+Connect to the signald control socket with netcat `nc -U /var/run/signald/signald.sock`.
+Type JSON requests on a single line and hit enter to send them.

 ## Socket protocol.
-Each message sent to the control socket must be valid JSON and have a `type` field.
-The possible message types and their arguments are enumerated below.
+Each message sent to the socket must be valid JSON and have a `type` field.
+The possible request types and their arguments are enumerated below.
 All messages may optionally include an `id` field.
 When signald follows up on a previous command, it will include the same `id` value.
 Most commands (but not all) require `username` field, which is the number to use for this action, as multiple numbers can be registered with signald at the same time.

+What is represented below are the default versions of each request type.
+New versions are being introduced, sometimes with added functionality.
+See [Protocol Versioning](https://gitlab.com/signald/signald/-/wikis/Protocol-Versioning) for more information.

 ### `send`
 Sends a signal message to another user or a group.
 Possible values are: